Internal Applicants for Blended Program

 The Blended program is an accelerated path for Cal Poly undergraduates who would like to graduate with both BS and MS degrees upon completion.
 In this program, students are able to double-count up to 8 units of 400 or 500 level Approved Engineering and/or Science electives for both their undergraduate and graduate requirements.

-Eligibility: This program is only available to currently enrolled Cal Poly, San Luis Obispo Engineering undergraduates.
-Students who are not in an undergraduate Engineering program must have successfully completed the Department-approved prerequisites before applying to the Blended MS program.
+Eligibility: This program is only available to currently enrolled Cal Poly, San Luis Obispo undergraduate students in approved blended pairings programs.
+Students who are not in an approved paired Cal Poly Engineering program should contact the BMED graduate program coordinator and will need to complete department-approved prerequisites before applying to the Blended MS program.

-- Blended Project Track: End of 1st Full Week of Winter ONLY
+Blended Project Track: End of 4th Full Week of Winter Qtr ONLY

 All industry sponsored projects start during Fall quarter; therefore, students applying for the Project Track should apply either Winter or Spring quarter to be matriculated into the Masters program before industry sponsored projects are launched.